gavinkou/AstroDate/README.md

 ```

 ### Time Since and Until Midnight
+Time elapsed since and time left until midnight can be found like so:
 ```php
 AstroDate::create(2015, 11, 10, 14, 25, 12)->sinceMidnight();
 AstroDate::create(2015, 11, 10, 14, 25, 12)->untilMidnight();